Moruya Riverside Park and Reserves Plan of Management and Master Plan

 2021

-• Council staff and consultants, Locale Consulting, asked key site users and the community to give their input via an online survey that asked how community use Riverside Park now and how they see themselves using the area in the future.
+- Council staff and consultants, Locale Consulting, asked key site users and the community to give their input via an online survey that asked how they used the area now and how they see themselves using the area in the future.

 Next steps

-• The Master Plan drawings will be updated to reflect consultation outcomes, and a draft POM will be developed.
+- The draft Master Plan drawings will be updated to reflect consultation outcomes, and a draft Plan of Management will be developed.

-• The Final POM and Master Plan will be provided to Crown Lands to receive their concurrence for adoption.
+- The Final Plan of Management and Master Plan will be provided to Crown Lands to receive their concurrence for adoption.

 Moruya Riverside Park and Moruya Riverside Reserves are located on the north-eastern edge of Moruya town centre and adjoining the Moruya River.
 The reserves extend east to west, bound by the Princes Highway to the west, the Moruya River to the north and Ryans Creek to the south-east.
 The Moruya town centre adjoins to the south and south-west, meaning that the reserves are ideally located to service the Moruya community and its visitors.